TempeHS/TempeHS_Ardunio_Boilerplate/BioMedical_Mechatronics_Task/Patient_Profiles/Mohey.md

 - Patient needs to reduce all exposure to lung irritants.
 - Patient doesn't follow instructions not to work on building sites, low suitability for a transplant.

-Refering Specialist: Ben Jones - benjamin.jones21@det.nsw.edu.au
+Referring Specialist: Ben Jones - benjamin.jones21@det.nsw.edu.au